JROTC (Junior Reserve Officers' Training Corps)

 The U.S. Army’s JROTC program currently operates in more than 1,700 public and private high schools throughout the United States and overseas.
 As JROTC students (Cadets) progress through the program, they experience opportunities to lead other Cadets.
 A major component of the JROTC leadership and citizenship program is female Cadets.
 Female Cadets make up 40% of the Cadet population.
 The JROTC faculty is led by nearly 4,000 instructors who are retired from active duty, reserve duty, or National Guard Army service.
 Instructors are trained and qualified in accordance with the National Defense Authorization Act 2007 to teach and mentor approximately 314,000 JROTC Cadets annually.

-Collier County Public Schools currently has 7 Junior ROTC programs with an 8th opening up in the Fall of 2023.
-Each of the CCPS JROTC programs is staffed with 2 instructors, and there are between 100 and 150 cadets in each program.
+Collier County Public Schools currently has 8 Junior ROTC programs.
+Each of the CCPS JROTC programs is authorized 2 instructors, and there are between 100 and 150 cadets in each program.
 CCPS cadets volunteer close to 20,000 hours each year to their schools and their community.
 Those volunteer opportunites have helped many cadets receive Florida Bright Futures Scholarships.

 JROTC is not set up to recruit students into the military, and instructors do not request or expect a military commitment of any kind.
 There is no service obligation.
 Nonetheless, many cadets find they enjoy military discipline and structure; it brings out their best and allows them to excel.
 Some earn appointments to one of the military academies or scholarships to ROTC.
 Moreover, those who enlist can enter military service at a higher rank and pay grade.